-- Registering and purchasing all liquor licenses in compliance with local, state and federal laws. - Hiring of sufficient security personnel. - Supervision of underage persons to ensure there is not underage consumption of alcohol (i.e., carding). - No one under the age of 21 is allowed to serve, possess or consume alcohol. - Completing and submitting all facilities reservation and set-up forms. - Removal and disposal of all unused alcohol. - Any and all costs for insurance or damage to university property.
+- Registering and purchasing all liquor licenses in compliance with local, state and federal laws. - Hiring of sufficient security personnel. - Supervision of underage persons to ensure there is not underage consumption of alcohol (i.e., carding).
+No one under the age of 21 is allowed to serve, possess or consume alcohol. - Removal and disposal of all unused alcohol. - Any and all costs for insurance or damage to university property. - No kegs, beer bongs, party balls or other common containers of alcohol are allowed, unless advance written notice is made by the appropriate university official and approved by the Dean of Students.